 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.

-In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL in the Secondary and Primary is Mat Jenkins and the DDSL's are Steve O Kane, Sarah Sanders.
-The DSL at Cody Oaks is Rebekah Brumby and the DDSL's are Luke Baker and Mrs Horn.
-There is a nominated safeguarding governor, Michelle Lockhart, who will take leadership responsibility for safeguarding.
-The Chair of Governors Robin Gray will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+In this school, there are three school buildings and any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) with responsibility for safeguarding in their part of the school if they have concerns about a child or young person.

+The DSL Secondary is Tom Woodward and the DDSL's are Sarah Sanders and Stephen O'Kane.
+The DSL in Primary is Luke Strain and the DDSL is Heidi Delaney.
+The DSL at Cody Oaks is Rebekah Brumby and the DDSL is Michelle O'Donoghue.
+Samantha Moralee and Laura Barber.
+There are two nominated safeguarding governors, Terry Read and Dale Pickles, who will take leadership responsibility for safeguarding.
+The Chair of Governors Mr Stephen Preece will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2024 including informing shortlisted candidates that online searches will be carried out.